What is GDPR and how

 does it affect my WordPress website?

-Hopefully by now, you are aware that on May 25, 2018, the General Data Protection Regulation (GDPR) recently enacted by the EU will come into effect.
+Hopefully by now, you are aware that on May 25, 2018, the General Data Protection Regulation (GDPR) (external link) recently enacted by the EU will come into effect.

 This new law applies to all companies collecting data belonging to EU citizens, even if this is done outside of the EU.
 This includes organizations using a web site or app that collects and processes data of EU citizens.